Boyne River (Michigan): Impoundments

 The river system has three major impoundments: the Boyne City Mill Pond, a reservoir formed by a hydroelectric dam, and the Boyne River Pond.

 The Boyne City Mill Pond

-The Boyne City Mill Poind is in Boyne City, less than a mile from the river's mouth.
+The Boyne City Mill Pond is in Boyne City, less than a mile from the river's mouth.
 The Mill Pond is not a true impoundment resulting from a dam on the river, but affects the river similarly in that it collects sediments and provides a large surface area that tends to raise the water temperature during the summer months.
 The pond is called "Little Lake" in a 1901 plat book.

 Reservoir

 A hydroelectric dam owned by Boyne Resorts forms a reservoir at coordinates (southwest of Addis Road and southeast of Drury Lane).
 The dam was built circa 1906 to provide power to nearby towns.
 The Boyne River Power Company merged with many other small power providers in West Michigan to form the Michigan Public Service Company in 1927.
 Consumers Energy bought that company in 1950.
 They continued to operate the power plant until October 12, 1962, after which the generating equipment was removed and the dam.
 They sold the buildings and land surrounding the reservoir to the Boyne Mountain Lodge in 1963.
 In 1982, the Boyne Mountain Resort received a license to operate a 250-kilowatt hydroelectric generator using the existing dam and 80 acre reservoir.